Hazard doubtful for Clasico as Real Madrid reveal full extent of ankle injury | Goal.com

 Eden Hazard is a serious doubt for Real Madrid’s Clasico clash with Barcelona on December 18, with the Blancos having revealed the full extent of the Belgian’s ankle injury.

-The 28-year-old playmaker picked up a knock during a Champions League clash with Paris Saint-Germain.
+The 28-year-old playmaker suffered a knock during a Champions League clash with Paris Saint-Germain.

-The Blancos suggested in the immediate aftermath of that European encounter that the ailment was not as serious as first feared.
+The Blancos suggested in the immediate aftermath of that European encounter that the injury was not as serious as first feared.

 In an initial medical update, the Liga giants suggested that Hazard had suffered little more than bruising.